timrogers/gh-sizer/CONTRIBUTING.md

 ### Integration tests

-Integration tests are part of the `integration_tests` [feature](https://doc.rust-lang.org/cargo/reference/features.html) and are not compiled and run by default.
-To run them, compile with `cargo build --features integration_tests` and then test with `cargo test --features integration_tests`.
+Integration tests are part of the `windows_integration_tests` and `linux_integration_tests` [feature](https://doc.rust-lang.org/cargo/reference/features.html) and are not compiled and run by default.

+To run the Linux integration tests:

+* Download the source on a Linux machine
+* Compile with `cargo build --features linux_integration_tests`
+* Test with `cargo test --features linux_integration_tests`

+To run the Windows integration tests:

+* Download the source on a Windows machine
+* Compile with `cargo build --features windows_integration_tests`
+* Test with `cargo test --features windows_integration_tests`

 In order to run the integration tests, the `gh` CLI must be authenticated - you can authenticate by running `gh auth login` or by setting the `GH_TOKEN` environment variable.

 ### Working with snapshot tests